 Use the Add Business function to import the business to the new computer’s or browser’s list of businesses.

 New versions of Manager can open files created by older versions of the program.
 But sometimes, in doing so, they modify the data structure to incorporate new features.
-Therefore, older versions of the program cannot necessarily import and open backups from newer versions of the program.
+Therefore, older versions of the program cannot always import and open backups from newer versions of the program.
 Therefore, be sure all versions of the program on all machines involved in data transfers are the same.
 And be aware, if transferring to or from the cloud edition, the cloud edition is automatically updated.